Vibrant Express: Overview

+Due to the COVID-19 pandemic, the Hong Kong government suspended all high-speed rail services from 30 January 2020.
+The service reopened on 8 January 2023.

 Technical features

 Two different materials were used for the body of the train cars: aluminium alloy and fibre-reinforced plastics (FRP).
 Aluminium alloy was chosen for use on most of the body due to its low weight and high strength so safe high-speed performance could be achieved.
 For the nose cone, FRP was used because of its ability to be molded into complex aerodynamic shapes necessary sustained at the front of the train in high-speed operations and continue to maintain its structural strength.
 However, the use of these two materials with different coefficients of linear thermal expansion meant the different rates of expansion could lead to paint peeling off the body.
 This problem was addressed by using two separate gasket rings on the nose cone to separate it into different sections which are painted independently.
 They can be distinguished from CRH380A trains operated by China Railway which only have 1 gasket ring.